 Step 4 for how to become a digital nomad is to move abroad or begin to travel slowly in places you’re familiar with.
 The reason why I suggest going slow in familiar places is that it’s going to be a bigger transition than you think.

 You shouldn’t go balls to the wall and start doing fast-paced, international travel.
-That’s a recipe for disaster.
+That’s a recipe for disaster – we know from experience!

 Instead, you should start slow and travel in your home country or a country you’re familiar with where you can speak the local language.

 How we did it: In 2016, we left Bali and went back to the USA.
 After living and traveling around Asia for six years, we made big plans to spend several months there.